leonardohernandesq/listadetarefas/README.md

 - Add new tasks to the list.
 - Edit existing tasks.
 - Mark tasks as completed.
-- Real-time data persistence using **Firebase**.
-- Responsive and user-friendly interface.
+- Responsive and basic interface.

 ## Technologies Used
 <table align="left" height="255px">